propertyhive/WP-Property-Hive-Stamp-Duty-Calculator/README.txt

 2. Users are instantly shown the stamp duty owed once they've completed the form

 == Changelog ==

+= 1.0.18 =
+* Purchase price to have autocomplete disabled
+* PHP8.2 compatibility
+* Declared support for WordPress 6.4.3

 = 1.0.17 =
 * The Additional Dwelling Supplement (ADS) rate in LBTT calculator raised from 4% to 6% following change in December 2022